 Or losing a father, a brother, a son at sea during a failed attempt at a whale hunt.

 As a non-religious person, I have trouble understanding faith, although I respect those who have it unconditionally.
-I remember the celebrations of Our Lady of Miracles every August the 15th.
+I remember the celebrations of Our Lady of Miracles every August 15th.
 How everything revolved around the church.
-How the men carrying the saint walked on carpets made of fresh flowers, that women had skillfully crafted on the streets just hours before.
-How it’s told that the statue of that saint protected the town during a surprise attack by pirates in the 1600’s.
+How the men carrying the saint walked on carpets made of fresh flowers that women had skillfully crafted on the streets just hours before.

-These cultural manifestations have an intrinsic symbolism that you don’t need to understand to experience, and they go beyond simple folklore.
+These cultural manifestations have an implicit symbolism that you don’t need to understand to experience.
+They go beyond simple folklore.

 Corvo isn’t a sidekick detour of a one-week vacation in Flores.

-The destination of a boat ride that you take in the morning with the hope of seeing some dolphins along the way, and come back after lunch.
+Or the destination of a boat ride that you take in the morning with the hope of seeing some dolphins along the way and come back after lunch.

 There is a quietness to this island that I haven’t (yet) found anywhere else, and without any warning, this island will “happen” to you.